Ray Williams (educator): Career & Notable Projects

-While at the Harvard and Sackler Museums, Williams stewarded a project initiative that brought english language learners and those applying for their United States Citizenship test in to the museum.
-The project, titled "Engaging New Americans: Explorations in Art, Self, and Our Democratic Heritage” was funded by the National Endowment for the Arts and served to connect American art with an immigrant's experience, through gallery sessions, discussions and activities.
+While at the Harvard and Sackler Museums, Williams stewarded a project initiative that brought English language learners and those applying for their United States Citizenship test into the museum.
+The project, titled "Engaging New Americans: Explorations in Art, Self, and Our Democratic Heritage" was funded by the National Endowment for the Arts and served to connect American art with an immigrant's experience, through gallery sessions, discussions and activities.
 Also at the Harvard and Sackler Museums, Williams developed programming that brought physicians and medical educators in to the museum spaces for lessons in close looking, and empathy and communication skills; this work further carried over to the University of Texas at Austin's Dell Medical School.

 Ray Williams' current projects focus on Social and Emotional Learning (SEL) curriculum and resources for the Blanton Art Museum, while creating virtual content for learners during COVID-19.
 These efforts also seek to support English Language Learners.